AdobeDocs/experience-platform.en/help/destinations/destination-sdk/supported-functions.md

 ## Functions added by Adobe

-in addition to the out-of-the-box functions provided by Pebble, Adobe has created some additional functions that you can use for your data exports.
+in addition to the out-of-the-box functions provided by [!DNL Pebble], Adobe has created some additional functions that you can use for your data exports.

 ### addedSegments and removedSegments functions